-Warrant Agreement.
 On August 30, 2016, in consideration for the limited waiver and rights under the WSA Sixth Amendment, the Company entered into a warrant agreement (the Warrant Agreement) with West Coast Hitech L.P.
 (WCH), a wholly-owned subsidiary of Mubadala Development Company PJSC (Mubadala).
 Under the Warrant Agreement, WCH and its permitted assigns were entitled to purchase 75 million shares of the Company's common stock (the Warrant Shares) at a purchase price of \$5.98 per share.

-During the three months ended March 30, 2019, WCH exercised its warrant to purchase 75 million shares of the Company's common stock at a purchase price of \$5.98 per share for a total amount of \$448.5 million.
+On February 13, 2019, WCH exercised its warrant to purchase 75 million shares of the Company's common stock at a purchase price of \$5.98 per share for a total amount of \$449 million.

-GF continues to be a related party of the Company because Mubadala and Mubadala Technology Investments LLC (Mubadala Tech, a party to the WSA) are affiliated with WCH, and a member of the Company's Board of Directors is associated with Mubadala.
+GF was a related party of the Company because Mubadala and Mubadala Technology Investments LLC (Mubadala Tech, a party to the WSA) are affiliated with WCH, and a member of the Company's Board of Directors (the Board) was associated with Mubadala.
 GF, WCH and Mubadala Tech are wholly-owned subsidiaries of Mubadala.
+Effective May 15, 2019, the member of the Board associated with Mubadala retired from the Board, and as a result, GF was no longer considered a related party of the Company.
+All prior period related party classifications on the financial statements for GF have been reclassified to conform to the current period presentation.